Invariant Feature Coding using Tensor Product Representation: Related Work

 \subsection{Feature extraction that considers invariance}

-One direction for exploiting the invariance in model structure is to calculate all the transformations and subsequently apply pooling with respect to the transformation to obtain the invariant feature.
-TI-Pooling \cite{laptev2016ti} first applies various transformations on input images, subsequently applies the CNN with the same weight, and finally applies max-pooling to obtain the invariant feature.
-Anselmi \etal \cite{anselmi2016unsupervised} also proposed a layer that averages the activations with respect to all the considered transformations.
-RotEqNet \cite{marcos2017rotation} calculates the vector field by rotating the convolutional filters and lines up with the activations, and subsequently applies pooling to the vector fields to obtain rotation-invariant features.
-Group equivariant CNNs \cite{cohen2016group} construct a network by the average of activations with respect to the transformed convolutional filters and point-wise activations.
+One direction for exploiting the invariance in the model structure is to calculate all transformations and subsequently apply pooling with respect to the transformation to obtain the invariant feature.
+TI-pooling \citep{laptev2016ti} first applies various transformations to input images, subsequently applies the same CNNs to the transformed images, and finally applies max-pooling to obtain the invariant feature. \citet{anselmi2016unsupervised} also proposed a layer that averages the activations with respect to all considered transformations.
+RotEqNet \citep{marcos2017rotation} calculates the vector field by rotating the convolutional filters, lines them up with the activations, and subsequently applies pooling to the vector fields to obtain rotation-invariant features.
+Group equivariant CNNs \citep{cohen2016group} construct a network based on the average of activations with respect to the transformed convolutional filters.

-Another direction is to exploit the group structure of transformations and construct the feature using group representations.
-Harmonic networks \cite{worrall2017harmonic} consider the continuous image rotation and construct a layer with spherical harmonics that is the basis of the representation of two-dimensional rotation groups.
-Steerable CNNs \cite{cohen2016group} consider the D4 group and construct the filter with the direct sum of the irreducible representations of the group to reduce the model parameters while preserving accuracy.
-Weiler \etal \cite{weiler2018learning} implemented steerable CNNs as the weighted sum of predefined equivariant filters and extended it to finer rotation equivariance.
-While these works mainly focus on equivariant convolutional layers, we mainly focus on invariant feature coding given equivariant local features.
-The difficulty of invariant feature coding is to formulate complex nonlinear feature coding functions that are consistent with considered transformations.
+Another direction is to exploit the group structure of transformations and construct the group feature using group representations.
+Harmonic networks \citep{worrall2017harmonic} consider continuous image rotation in constructing a layer with spherical harmonics, which is the basis for the representation of two-dimensional rotation groups.
+Steerable CNNs \citep{cohen2016group} construct a filter using the direct sum of the irreducible representations of the D4 group, to reduce model parameters while preserving accuracy. \citet{weiler2018learning} implemented steerable CNNs as the weighted sum of predefined equivariant filters and extended it to finer rotation equivariance.
+Variants of steerable CNNs are summarized in \citep{weiler2019general}. \citet{jenner2022steerable} constructed the equivariant layer by combining the partial differential operators.
+These works mainly focus on equivariant convolutional layers, whereas we mainly focus on invariant feature coding given equivariant local features. \citet{kondor2018clebsch} also considered tensor product representation to construct DNNs that are equivariant under 3D rotation for the recognition of molecules and 3D shapes.
+While \citet{kondor2018clebsch} directly uses tensor product representation as the nonlinear activation function, we use tensor product representation as the tool for extending the existing coding methods for equivariance.
+Therefore, we introduce several equivariant modules, in addition to tensor product representation.
+The difficulty of invariant feature coding is in formulating complex nonlinear feature coding functions that are consistent with the considered transformations.